afronski/om-my-game-of-life/README.md

 ## TODO

-- Undo / Redo, State Change item.
+- Clicking should toggle cell (refresh both canvases).
-- Start / Pause, Clear, Put random glider on board.
+- Start / Pause, Clear, Put random glider on board (and clear).
-- Drawing game state.
+- Drawing game state and Game of Life logic.
 - Game of Life logic with nicer delay.
 - Mapping game state to events.
+- Undo / Redo, State Change item.
 - Previewing on hover for each state change item.